 No volunteer shall be utilized to supervise students, or deemed to have the authority to supervise students, unless the volunteer has been designated to supervise students by the Principal and approved by the Superintendent/designee, and the volunteer has undergone the required records check.

-The program and user instructions are on the Kentucky Online Gateway (KOG): https://kog.chfs.ky.gov/home/.
+The form for requesting a CA/N check is available on the Cabinet for Health and Family Services website.

 Volunteers shall not have exclusive supervisory responsibility for children.